DAO-Community/.github/GOVERNANCE.md

 ## Steering Committee
 [@steering-committee](https://github.com/orgs/DAO-Community/teams/steering-committee)

+The Steering Committee supports the initiative by representing the DAO Community in all administrative and legal capacities.

+The members of this committee must always be at counts `3`, `5`, `7`, and `9` **only**.

+### Decision Making Process

-The members of this committee are given 2 abilities: lobby and vote.
+The members of this committee are given 2 powers: lobby and vote.
 - Members may lobby amongst the committee members their vote.
 - Members may vote amongst the committee members their vote.

-This committee must always be at least 3 individuals, and never in an even count.
+Decisions are made either unanimously or by rule of majority.

+A rule of majority is recognized by a vote percentage of at least **70%** of the total committee members.

-In case the committee is reduced to an even count, a priority by residence takes precedence, and the member with the least residence shall be withdrawn the ability to vote but not the ability to lobby.
+In case the committee is reduced to an even count, a priority by residence takes precedence, and the member with the least residence shall be withdrawn the power to vote but not the power to lobby.

+[//]: # "This section may be split into Financial and Non-Financial"

+### Chairman

 The Chairman of this committee must lead the delegation between the committee members.